cvmohan-ds/Manufacturing_POC/cust_amt_pred_prod_sample/README.md

 It is designed for developing models using scikit-learn and frameworks that integrate with scikit-learn, such as the `XGBRegressor` API from XGBoost.

-This repository is a template for developing production-ready regression models with the MLflow Regression Recipe.
+This repository is an example for developing production-ready regression models with the MLflow Regression Recipe.
 It provides a recipe structure for creating models as well as pointers to configurations and code files that should be filled in to produce a working recipe.

 Code developed with this template should be run with [MLflow Recipes](https://mlflow.org/docs/latest/recipes.html).
-An example implementation of this template can be found in the [Recipe Regression Example repo](https://github.com/mlflow/recipes-examples/tree/main/regression), which targets the NYC taxi dataset for its training problem.

 **Note**: [MLflow Recipes](https://mlflow.org/docs/latest/recipes.html)
 is an experimental feature in [MLflow](https://mlflow.org).